TheMannu/Jenkins/README.md

    sudo cat /var/lib/jenkins/secrets/initialAdminPassword
    ```

-This should give you a complete setup for Jenkins on Ubuntu!
+A complete setup for Jenkins on Ubuntu!